DataDog/chaos-controller/dogfood/README.md

 Run `brew install protobuf` or `make install-protobuf`

-## Running the chaos dogfood server & client locally using Colima
+## Running the chaos dogfood server & client locally using Lima

 ### Setup

-#### (0) Ensure Colima is running
+#### (0) Ensure Lima is running

-From the root directory, make sure you have already setup Colima:
+From the root directory, make sure you have already setup Lima:
 `chaos-controller >> make lima-start`

 #### (1) Build the gRPC client and server images